KeyanSong/431-2018/slides/class04/README.md

 - [Homework 1](https://github.com/THOMASELOVE/431-2018/tree/master/homework/Homework1) is due on Friday 2018-09-07 at Noon.
 Submit your R Markdown and HTML files via Canvas.
     - We treat work arriving before 1 PM as on time.
 It is **far** better to turn in incomplete work on time than complete work late for these homework assignments.
+    - We encourage you to edit your code ruthlessly, and submit only the pieces you actually want us to review.
     - The answer sketch for Homework 1 should be [available here](https://github.com/THOMASELOVE/431-2018/tree/master/homework/Homework1) on Friday sometime after 1 PM.
 - [Homework 2](https://github.com/THOMASELOVE/431-2018/tree/master/homework/Homework2) is due the following Friday 2018-09-14, also at noon.
 - Read Nate Silver's *The Signal and the Noise* (Introduction and Chapter 1) before 2018-09-17.